Chilis - Thailand & Southeast Asia

 This page deals directly with chilis used in Thailand, because Thai usage is so familiar here in Southern California, but the page has been expanded with information regarding other regions of mainland Southeast Asia.

-Many kinds of chilis (Prik) are grown in Thailand, and terminology, by time it's translated to English, is very confusing and sometimes just plain wrong.
+Many kinds of chilis (Prik or Phrik) are grown in Thailand, and terminology, by time it's translated to English, is very confusing and sometimes just plain wrong.
+Much less information is available from other Southeast Asian countries.
 Details of size and hotness are difficult to find for those not available in California.
 Asian sources don't bother with these details because "everyone already knows".
 Several of the smallest chilis are called "Bird Peppers", but this name is not at all unique to Thailand.
 Here you will find my descriptions as best I could gather from a multitude of sources.

-While all chilis, from the tiniest beads to the big bell peppers, originated in Central and South America, chilis are so variable unique varieties have been developed in Thailand for local use.
-While more than 75 varieties are grown there, I list here the most important.
+While all chilis, from the tiniest beads to the big bell peppers, originated in Central and South America, chilis are so variable that unique varieties have been developed in many countries for local use.
+While more than 75 varieties are grown in Thailand alone, I list here the most important.